Logarithmic EW corrections at one-loop: EW Sudakov corrections at one-loop

 \subsubsection{Parameter Renormalisation}

 The UV regime induces single-logarithmic corrections due to the running of renormalised couplings from the renormalisation scale (effectively the EW scale for an on-shell renormalisation in the EW sector) to the hard scale $\sqrtS$.
 These effects arise via a combination of $\sim\alpha\log\left(s/\mureg^2\right)$ terms from regularised one-loop diagrams with $\sim\alpha\log\left(\mureg^2/\muren^2\right)$ terms from the UV counterterms (CTs), where $\mureg$ is the dimensional regularisation scale and $\muren$ the renormalisation scale.
-In the sum of these terms any \mureg dependence cancels and an overall $\sim\alpha \log \left(s/\muren \right)$ dependence remains.
+In the sum of these terms any \mureg dependence cancels and an overall $\sim\alpha \log \left(s/\muren ^2 \right)$ dependence remains.
 In order to reconstruct this overall dependence without explicit computation of one-loop diagrams we can identify

 in the computation of the UV counterterms for any dimensionless coupling parameters.
 We base the computation of these UV counterterms on the EW renormalisation procedure implemented in \OpenLoops~\cite{Buccioni:2019sur} restricting the contributing two-point self-energies to their values in LA.
-In the following, we revisit this EW renormalisation for real masses available \OpenLoops, starting from
+In the following, we revisit the EW renormalisation in \OpenLoops for the case of real-valued masses starting from

 where $m_{i, 0}^2, g_{i, 0} $ are the bare masses and couplings, and $\delta m_i^2, \delta Z_{g_i}$ the relative UV CTs.

 \paragraph{Mass counterterms}

 For real masses \OpenLoops employs a conventional on-shell renormalisation~\cite{Denner:1991kt}, i.e.